natashaclerkin/fiid-memory-game-MS2/README.md

 ### Scope
 To achieve the strategic goals, I wanted to include the following features in this production release:

-- Instructions for the game with inviting 'try your luck' **button**
+- Concise **Instructions overlay** for the game with an **inviting 'try your luck' button**
-- Simplistic, interactive **JavaScript-led timed memory game** using  - including timer and flip counter
+- Simplistic, heavily-branded interactive **JavaScript-led memory game** - including timer, flip counter, sound effects and background music
 - Header containing company logo and **Nav bar** with minimal content to not distract player- i.e. just necessary links such as social media and link to main Fiid site
 - **Background image** featuring company products
 - Short **signup form** for users to complete in order to receive a discount

 ### Structure
-The user will be presented with a short, simple user-friendly game leaving them with an enjoyable experience, a lasting memory of the 4 Fiid products and hopefully a discount to use at the checkout.
+The user will be presented with a short, simple user-friendly game leaving them with an enjoyable experience, a lasting memory of the 4 Fiid products and hopefully a discount to use at the checkout on the main Fiid website.

 ### Skeleton
-- [Wireframes](assets/wireframes/wireframes.pdf "Fiid Wireframes"): The project contains the instructions screen, the game screen, game over overlay screen and win overlay screen.
+- [Wireframes](assets/wireframes/wireframes.pdf "Fiid Wireframes"): The project contains the instructions overlay screen, the game screen, game over overlay screen and win overlay screen.
 **Please note the finalised project contains slight variations to the original wireframe**

 ### Surface
 As a B2C company, sales are emotionally driven and often as an impulse buy.
 Branding is a huge factor and emotional triggers lead a customer to purchase a product.
 It was important to build the memory game on a page that reflected the brand and its product offering.
 The Fiid brand monochrome colour scheme was implemented along with pops of green to reflect the healthy and fresh products.
 The banner assets of fresh produce and company typography were also implemented to integrate the game page as part of the brand and propel the user towards the shop after completion.
 I wanted to use the closest type-face to the main Fiid site.
 Upon research, I found the closest font was `'Source Sans Pro'` so I used this font along with `sans-serif;` as a backup font to maintain the clean-cut image.
+I ended up creating and using the below palette once it had passed rigorous Accessibility testing in **A11y's Color Contrast Accessibility Validator**.

 ![alt text](assets/wireframes/fiid-color-palette.PNG "Fiid Color Palette")